 Now the facts…

 2.)
-Their narrow tongues can be up to two feet long.
+Their narrow tongues can be up to 2 feet long.
 These impressive tongues are covered in small spines and sticky saliva, which allows them to catch ants and termites with ease.

 3.)
 These critters can eat up to 35,000 insects in a day.
 What’s really impressive is they do this without being bitten.
 Their secret is to eat really fast by flicking their tongue at the insects up to 160 times a minute and only spend a short while at each feeding spot.